lmc-eu/applyalter/README.md

 | `pass` | password; required by `dbinstance`, optional for `pginstance` when `$HOME/.pgpass` is present and contains match |
 | `properties` | additional JDBC properties (optional, usually not needed)  |

+Element placeholders contains list of parameters which can be used in apply alter statement.
+Parameters are surrounded with parent bracket. e.g. if alter script statement contains **{{roleRW}}** it will be replaced by **pgs_brand0_rw**.

 Alterscript
 -----------